mapbox/mapbox-navigation-android/changelog/README.md

 You can use anything that allow .md format in changelog files.

-If you have implemented some features or bugfixes you should describe all of them:
+If you have implemented several features or bugfixes you should describe all of them:

 ```
 - Description of changes in md format